-Waddingtons, which was acquired by U.S.-based toymaker Hasbro Inc. (HAS) in 1994, laminated silk escape maps within the Monopoly boards, the newspaper reported.
+Waddingtons, which was acquired by U.S.-based toymaker Hasbro Inc. (HAS:US) in 1994, laminated silk escape maps within the Monopoly boards, the newspaper reported.

 The games were sent to the camps by fake charities, from fake addresses or bombed-out buildings, the Guardian reported.

 A precision scientific instruments made by Massachusetts- based Bruker Corp.
-(BRKR) is a key element in a new technology to be used to identify antibiotic-resistant diseases, the company said in a statement.
+(BRKR:US) is a key element in a new technology to be used to identify antibiotic-resistant diseases, the company said in a statement.